 4) Rhine Channel Area of Lower Newport Bay: copper, lead, and zinc

-Mass-based WLAs for dissolved, copper, lead, and zinc are assigned to be met in the receiving water of the Rhine Channel.
-Concentration-based WLAs for copper, lead, and zinc in Lower Newport Bay are assigned to Other NPDES Dischargers, which includes construction stormwater dischargers.
-However, the TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the WLAs between permitted dischargers.
-The TMDL includes an option for the Water Boards to conduct a permit-specific analysis to dive the WLAs; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.
-Therefore, these WLAs are translated as concentration-based numeric action levels (NALs) applied to the point(s) of discharge from the Responsible Discharger’s construction site.
-The concentration-based WLAs are translated into total concentrations using the CTR conversion factor for saltwater acute criteria.
-The NALs are shown in Table 75 below.
+Mass-based waste load allocations for dissolved, copper, lead, and zinc are assigned to be met in the receiving water of the Rhine Channel.
+Concentration-based waste load allocations for copper, lead, and zinc in Lower Newport Bay are assigned to Other NPDES Dischargers, which includes construction stormwater dischargers.
+However, the TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the waste load allocations between permitted dischargers.
+The TMDL includes an option for the Water Boards to conduct a permit-specific analysis to dive the waste load allocations; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.
+Therefore, these waste load allocations are translated as concentration-based numeric action levels applied to the point(s) of discharge from the Responsible Discharger’s construction site.
+The concentration-based waste load allocations are translated into total concentrations using the CTR conversion factor for saltwater acute criteria.
+The numeric action levels are shown in Table 75 below.

-Table 75 – Upper Newport Bay, Lower Newport Bay and Bay Segments, and Rhine Channel Metals WLA Translation
+Table 75 – Upper Newport Bay, Lower Newport Bay and Bay Segments, and Rhine Channel Metals Waste Load Allocation Translation